Joseph Buloff

 Joseph Buloff (December 6, 1899 – February 27, 1985) was a Jewish actor and director known for his work in Broadway and Yiddish theatre.
 He received the Itzik Manger Prize for contributions to Yiddish letters in 1974.

 Life and career

-Buloff was born on December 6, 1899 in Vilna, in what was then the Russian Empire and is now Lithuania.
+Buloff was born on December 6, 1899, in Vilna, in what was then the Russian Empire and is now Lithuania.

 Buloff debuted on stage with the Jewish State Theatre in Vilna.
 He joined the Vilna Troupe when he was a teenager, and "his first major success" came in that company's production of Day and Night by S. Ansky.
 While with the troupe, he also met Luba Kadison, whom he married and remained with until his death six decades later.
 They had a daughter, Barbara.

 Buloff immigrated to the United States in 1927 and worked with Maurice Schwartz's Yiddish theatre company.
 Buloff and Kadison toured Europe and the Western Hemisphere in the early 1930s, acting with Yiddish troupes in the countries that they visited.
-Their productions included adaptations of works by Dostoevski and Tolstoy and translated versions of works by Chekhov, Moliere, and Pirandello.
+Their productions included adaptations of works by Dostoevski and Tolstoy and translated versions of works by Chekhov, Molière, and Pirandello.